-Even though most toxic gas sensors can be zeroed in fresh air, sensors such as the $\rm CO_2$ and the parts-per-billion PID sensor for volatile organic compounds (VOCs) should not be zeroed in fresh air.
-Both $\rm CO_2$ gas and VOCs are normally present in ambient air, so zeroing these sensors in ambient air will not allow for a true zero to be set for such sensors.
-The $\rm CO_2$ sensor should be zeroed in 99.9% nitrogen and the parts-per-billion PID sensor should be zeroed with ambient air using a charcoal filter, a VOC zeroing tube, or a zero-grade air bottle.
+Even though most toxic gas sensors can be zeroed in fresh air, sensors such as the $CO_2$ and the parts-perbillion PID sensor for volatile organic compounds (VOCs) should not be zeroed in fresh air.
+Both $CO_2$ gas and VOCs are normally present in ambient air, so zeroing these sensors in ambient air will not allow for a true zero to be set for such sensors.
+The $CO_2$ sensor should be zeroed in 99.9% nitrogen and the parts-per-billion PID sensor should be zeroed with ambient air using a charcoal filter or a VOC zeroing tube.

-Note: If you use a zero air or other gas cylinder, you must use the MultiRAE Calibration Adapter (PN M01-3011-003 pack of 3 for pumped units).
+Note: If you use a zero air or other gas cylinder, you must use the MultiRAE Calibration Adapter.
 A calibration adapter is not necessary for calibration in fresh air.

-Zero Calibration for A CO2 Sensor
+11.3.1 Zero Calibration For A CO2 Sensor

 IMPORTANT!
-If your MultiRAE is equipped with a $CO_2$ sensor, it must be zero calibrated using 100% Nitrogen ( $N_2$ ), which is inert, instead of fresh air or zero air.
+If your MultiRAE is equipped with a CO2 sensor, it must be zero calibrated using 100% Nitrogen (N2), which is inert, instead of fresh air or zero air.

-Zero Calibration for Parts-Per-Billion (ppb) Sensor
+11.3.2 Zero Calibration For Parts-Per-Billion (ppb) Sensor

 IMPORTANT!
 The parts-per-billion PID sensor for volatile organic compounds (VOCs) should not be zeroed in fresh air.
 VOCs are normally present in ambient air, so zeroing the sensor in ambient air will not allow for a true zero to be set.
-The parts-per-billion PID sensor should be zeroed with ambient air using a charcoal filter, a VOC zeroing tube, or a zero-grade air bottle.
+The parts-per-billion PID sensor should be zeroed with ambient air using a charcoal filter or a VOC zeroing tube.

-Fresh Air Calibration
+11.3.3 Fresh Air Calibration